markmbaum/ScalarRadau.jl/README.md

 * `facmin` - minimum fraction that the step size may decrease, compared to the previous step
 * `κ` (kappa) - stopping tolerance for Newton iterations
 * `ϵ` (epsilon) - fraction of current step size used for finite difference Jacobian approximation
-* `maxnwt` - maximum number of Newton iterations before step size reduction
+* `maxnewt` - maximum number of Newton iterations before step size reduction
-* `maxstp` - maximum number of steps befor the solver stops and throws an error
+* `maxstep` - maximum number of steps before the solver stops and throws an error
+* `maxfail` - maximum number of Newton convergence failures before error

+The `maxnewt`,  `maxstep`, and `maxfail` arguments are not restricted to integers, so they can be set to `Inf` to effectively disable them.

-Two other functions are available to make different output options convenient.
+Two other functions, described below, are available to make different output options convenient.
 Both of them use the in-place version internally.

 ### Evenly Spaced Output